 "I'm finding little random pictures all over this website.
 What's the deal?"

 You mean little pictures that seem...out of place?
 Like they have nothing to do with what you're reading about?
-Like that notebook over there to the right??
+Like those crayons over there to the right??
 Well then, you're finding items for the scavenger hunt without even realizing it!